-The AUX ports can be populated with Small Form-factor Pluggable (SFP+) modules from the factory or by installing modules in the field.
+Each ULTRIX-SFP-IO blade provides two AUX ports, and sixteen SFP ports.
+Each port can be populated with Small Form-factor Pluggable (SFP+) modules from the factory or by installing modules in the field.
 For a list of SFP+ modules available from Ross Video, refer to Table 2.